guildoftherose-kraken/path-to-safety/playingcards.io/rules.md

    dice left to add, then do nothing.
 2. If the "1 x continue" indicator is showing, remove a Mad Science die from the Mad Science dice pool.
 Then if there is only one die in the
    Mad Science dice pool, change the "1 x continue" indicator to the "1 ✓ end" indicator by clicking on it.

+---

+### Game Materials

+This game can be played physically using the following materials:

+- 3 decks of regular playing cards
+- 14 even-sided dice for Mad Science dice (designate half the sides as positive and half as negative)
+- 1 six-sided die for the Acceleration Risk die

+Designate one suit of cards for each of the four strategies.
+Separate the cards into suits for one deck to use as the strategy cards, and shuffle the other two decks together to form the Science deck.
+The face cards should be treated as Research cards and the numbered cards should be treated as Innovation cards.
+The numbered cards that with a value less than 6 are treated as having an acceleration risk proportional to their value.
+Be sure all the jokers are shuffled into the Science deck, these are treated as Mad Science cards.